Types of Polynomials

 What are Different Types of Polynomials?

 A polynomial is an expression that is made up of variables and constants.
 Polynomials are categorized based on their degree and the number of terms.
-Based on the number of terms in a polynomial, there are 3 types of polynomials.
-They are monomial, binomial and trinomial.
-Based on the degree of a polynomial, they can be categorized as zero polynomials, linear polynomials, quadratic polynomials, and cubic polynomials.
+Here is the table that shows how polynomials are classified into different types.

 What are the Types of Polynomials Based on the Number of Terms?